phacks/phacks.dev/content/posts/2019-09-09---WebPageTest-Scripting-Recipes-for-Single-Page-Applications.md

 If you run this commands sequentially in a DevTools console on the login page, you will see that upon submitting by clicking the button, all fields are resetted and the login request will fail.

-As mentioned in “Why is there a problem with testing Single Page Applications with WebPageTest?”, the problem comes from the fact that the new values that we set with `.value` (or `innerText`) are not kicked back to the Redux store, and thus not “processed” by the application.
+As mentioned in [“Why is there a problem with testing Single Page Applications with WebPageTest?”](#why-is-there-a-problem-with-testing-single-page-applications-with-webpagetest), the problem comes from the fact that the new values that we set with `.value` (or `.innerText`) are not kicked back to the Redux store, and thus not “processed” by the application.

 What we need to do then it explicitely tell React that the value has changed so that it will update internal bookkeeping accordingly.
 This can be achieved using `Event`s.